Exceptional-Khoi/tp/docs/DeveloperGuide.md

 FitChasers is designed for individuals who want to track and improve their fitness progress effectively.
 Our target users include:

-1. University students and working adults who want a lightweight fitness tracker without complex setup.
+1. University (NUS) students and working adults who want a lightweight fitness tracker without complex setup.
 2. Users who prefer a command-line interface for fast and distraction-free input.
 3. Fitness enthusiasts who want to log, view, and analyze workouts and body data (e.g., weight, reps, sets).
 4. People who value privacy and prefer storing their data locally instead of using cloud-based apps.